 fuboTV is a good option for streaming live TV over the internet.
-Although the price is a little on the high side, the selection of channels and on-demand content, the app experience, and the additional features justify the cost.
+Even though the price is a little on the high side, the selection of channels, on-demand content, app experience, and the additional features all help to justify the cost.
 Where consumers may find the decision a little harder to make is when taking into consideration that fuboTV costs the same as Hulu Live TV and more than YouTube TV.

 fuboTV will suit those looking for a live TV streaming service with a focus on sports content, but also enough entertainment channels to keep the rest of the household busy.
-However, the price is a little on the high side and some may find that one of the competing services may offer a plan that better suits their needs at the same price.
+However, the price is a little on the high side and some may find that competing services offer plans that better suits their needs for the same price.